Manage Raspberry PI GPU Memory Split

 Back to Raspberry PI, memory allocated to GPU can be set from 16MB upward.

 - GPU to 16MB – is a good solution for operating systems without desktop environments (Raspberry PI OS Lite).
-In this case you don’t need graphical features because you only use terminal console.
+In this case, you don’t need graphical features because you only use a terminal console.
 It gives quite all RAM to programs which will run at full of their capability.

-- GPU to 64MB – is, in my opinion, the minimum amount of GPU RAM for light desktop environments (like Raspberry PI OS Desktop) when your need is only for email check and web pages browsing (excluding videos).
+- GPU to 64MB – is, in my opinion, the minimum amount of GPU RAM for light desktop environments (like Raspberry PI OS Desktop) when your need is only for email checks and web page browsing (excluding videos).
 This can be considered the starting base for desktop installations.

 - GPU to 256MS – is for more complex Desktop environments (check, for example, available Raspberry PI OSs).
 But this amount could start interfering with CPU RAM, so impacting programs performances.